Coaching

 McKinsey & Company

-How do you develop coaching competency and consistency, at scale, across your programs, teams, sites and at home environments?
-You leverage technology to augment both your processes and your people!
+How do you develop coaching competency and consistency, at scale, across your programs, teams, sites and at-home environments?

-The 5 Steps to Improving Coaching Effectiveness
+5 Steps to Increase Call Center Coaching Effectiveness

 Automate supervisors’ administrative tasks!
 Many of the activities that keep supervisors and team leaders off the contact-center floor are prime candidates for automation